LobMat/YorkU-Student-Scheduler/deliverables/LOG.md

  - created a react application which we will shape into our frontend
  - carved out the folder structure within the frontend.
  - created the basic format of the home page.

+ FEB 7TH 2025 (150 mins)
+ - after playing around with react, created some helper methods for the team to use when working with frontend.